 As part of our leadership program students across the school are involved in a buddies program.
 Classes meet regularly for mutually arranged activities aimed at developing leadership skills for senior students and strengthening partnerships between students across the school.
 These sessions include activities such as reading to younger students or listening to younger students read; art appreciation and skills sessions; PE skills, games and motor skills training sessions; cooking; science experiments; and support with research and computer use.

-Each year a major school concert is held featuring a performance from every child in the school.
+Every second year, a major school concert is held featuring a performance from every child in the school.
 Parents and other family members are encouraged to attend the concert.
-The concert is based on our whole school Outreach music program.

 The Jolly Rogers Café is an enterprise coordinated and run by our senior students for our community.
 Everyone is welcome.
 The café operates at special events during the year.

 Melba Copland Secondary School students provide regular sporting programs for our students and support the running of our swimming and athletics carnivals.
 Students from Melba Copland Secondary School have also developed computer programs for our students over the past two years.

 Students in the senior school are provided the opportunity to develop their public speaking skills through participation in the ACT Rostrum Competition.